withfig/autocomplete/README.md

 npm run dev
 ```

-Now start editing specs in the `dev/` folder.
-They will compile to the `specs/` folder on save.
-You can start testing your spec immediately in your terminal.
+Edit your spec in the `dev/` folder.
+It will compile to the `specs/` folder on save.
+Start testing your spec immediately in your terminal.

+**Note**: Fig usually looks for completion specs in your `~/.fig/autocomplete` folder.
+When in testing mode, we check your cloned repo's `specs/` folder

 <br/>

-## Auto-linting, formatting, and type-checking
-Install the following plugins discussed here: https://forum.withfig.com/t/auto-linting-and-auto-formatting-completion-specs/53

 ## Other available commands